tomlowndes/tomlowndes.github.io/now/index.md

 ### [Project folder template](https://github.com/camshand/project-creator-3000) - Geeking out over silly command-line tools

-I came across a youtuber by the name of [Cam Shand](https://www.youtube.com/camshand), who builds cool
+I came across a youtuber by the name of [Cam Shand](https://www.youtube.com/camshand), who has just built a cool custom desk.
+Whilst watching these videos he was explaining his stream deck setup and showed off a cool script, that opens a powershell window asks for the folder name then creates that custom folder based on a template and re-names files inside.

 ### Website Overhaul

+I am trying to build a new website using Jekyll and Github pages, fortunately so many talented coders have done this before so we can just steal there code and adapt it to our design preferences.

 ### Skillshare Courses.